typhon-project/typhonql/typhonql/doc/iteration.md

 }
 ```

-Note how the "product-ized" records/rows are concatenated as we go
-inwards in the nested loops.
+A *record* in this setting is mapping from `Entity.Var.Field` keys to
+(scalar) values.
+One could say it's a subset of a row in the final
+result of the query.
+In each loop we horizontally concatenate the
+records until `appendResultRow` adds the complete row to the final
+result.

 The interpolate function substitutes parameters the query string,
-taking values, from the list of currently produced records.
+taking values, from the list of currently produced records (i.e. the
+current row).

 In the inner most loop, `appendResultRow` should project out the relevant `Entity.Var.Field`
 components from r0 to rn that are required for constructing the final